 Today, there are much better methods to store data securely and cost-effectively in the cloud thanks to caching appliances such as CTERA Edge Filers.
 With CTERA, businesses move all their data to the cloud, such as BackBlaze B2 Cloud Storage.
 In most cases, 80-90% of that data is “cold” meaning it hasn’t been recently accessed and may never need to be accessed again, but needs to be retained.
 The 10-20% “active” data is cached and stored locally using a virtual or physical appliance.
 This means that end-users have fast access to all their active data, as if they were connected to the traditional NAS, but also have direct access to all the inactive data sitting in the cloud.
 All of the data is secured using military-grade encryption.

 This model dramatically reduces hardware costs as well as the associated data protection costs.
-CTERA, with built-in data protection technologies coupled with the BackBlaze B2 Cloud Storage allows customers to implement a new plug-and-play cloud-based object storage system that provides S3 compatible storage for a fraction of the cost of competitors and with a predictable cost model allowing IT administrators to stretch their budget further.
+CTERA, with built-in data protection technologies coupled with the BackBlaze B2 Cloud Storage allows customers to implement a new plug-and-play cloud-based file services for object storage solutions.
+It provides S3 compatible storage for a fraction of the cost of competitors and with a predictable cost model allowing IT administrators to stretch their budget further.
 With a 99.9% uptime SLA and no cold delays or speed premiums, users have reliable access to their data all the time.